planarvoid/WordPress-Android/CONTRIBUTING.md

 ## Assure your feature's quality

-* have someone on your feature team test changes you make
+* Have someone on your feature team test your changes.
-* regression test your area of the app, when approaching a release
+* Regression test your area of the app, when approaching a release.
-* automate more acceptance tests so you have less regression testing to do
+* Automate more acceptance tests so you have less regression testing to do.

 ## Monitor your feature in production

-* build and monitor your own feature specific prometheus metrics
+* Build and monitor your own feature specific Prometheus metrics.
-* check shared dashboards such as Fabric for items related to your feature
+* Check shared dashboards such as Fabric for items related to your feature.